 Enumerating an individual means obtaining their responses to questions in the census questionnaire.
-If a person is eligible to be enumerated, they should be enumerated at their main or usual residence.
+If a person is eligible to be enumerated, they should be enumerated at their main or usual residence, with the exception of the Shadow Population, as this population is enumerated at their temporary residence.